nfrank6-depaul/Breast-Cancer-Classification---SE489/PHASE1.md

     - Pandas and Numpy - both used for data manipulations and preprocessing
     - Seaborn - used for visualizations that will help us better understand our patterns in our dataset
     - matplotlib - used to create custom plots
+    - loguru - used for enchanced logging options.
+    - typer - used for CLI interface option.

 ## 2. Code Organization & Setup
 - **2.1 Repository Setup**